krishi-agrawal/blogSpark/README.md

 <h1 align="center">Blogspark</h1>
-<h3>An interactive blogging webiste made with Node.js. and React.js</h3>
+<h3>An interactive blogging website made with Node.js. and React.js</h3>
 <p> Engineered a dynamic and responsive MERN stack blogging website with JWT authentication.
 Enabled effortless
 posting, editing, and deleting of blogs, and an engaging UI design for optimal user experience.
 </p>